Grim U.S. Border Drowning Underlines Peril Facing Migrants

 (MEXICO CITY) — The man and his 23-month-old daughter lay face down in shallow water along the bank of the Rio Grande, his black shirt hiked up to his chest with the girl tucked inside.
 Her arm was draped around his neck suggesting she clung to him in her final moments.

-The searing photograph of the sad discovery of their bodies on Monday, captured by journalist Julia Le Duc and published by Mexican newspaper La Jornada, highlights the perils faced by mostly Central American migrants fleeing violence and poverty and hoping for asylum in the United States.
+The searing photograph of the sad discovery of their bodies on Monday, captured by journalist Julia Le Duc and first published by Mexican newspaper La Jornada, highlights the perils faced by mostly Central American migrants fleeing violence and poverty and hoping for asylum in the United States.
+Content warning: some viewers may find the photo, which is published below, unsettling.

 According to Le Duc’s reporting for La Jornada, Óscar Alberto Martínez Ramírez, frustrated because the family from El Salvador was unable to present themselves to U.S. authorities and request asylum, swam across the river on Sunday with his daughter, Valeria.